ome/omero-guide-scripts/docs/parameter_description.rst

 For the three other scripts, used to restrict the selection of key-value pairs to that namespace.

 When no namespace is provided, matches the namespace ``openmicroscopy.org/omero/client/mapAnnotation``, which \
-makes the key-value pairs editable in OMERO.web (the only namespace that allows that).
+makes the Key-Value pairs editable in OMERO.web (the only namespace that allows that).

-Multiple namespace can be provided as a comma separated list.
+Multiple namespaces can be provided as a comma separated list.

-All namespace can be selected using the * character.
+All namespaces can be selected using the * character.

 Old Namespace
 -------------
 For the namespace conversion script.
-List of old namespace (comma separated) to convert to a different namespace (unique). \
+List of old namespaces (comma separated) to convert to a different namespace (unique). \
-This can be used to group key-value pairs into a single annotations (all found key-value pairs will be grouped to a single\
+This can be used to group Key-Value pairs into a single annotation (all found Key-Value pairs will be grouped to a single\
-key-value pair).
+MapAnnotation ( = one block of Key-Value pairs).

 New Namespace
 -------------